DanielKrawisz/data/doc/standard.md

 #### `rest`

-Return the rest of the sack after the first element.
+Return the rest of the stack after the first element.

 `rest (z) -> data::stack<X>`